itzmeanjan/lenz/README.md

 ### Locate static content delivery domains used in a webpage ( lr )

-Given any webpage URL, parses out its `script` & `link` tags, which are used for including static resources into HTML i.e. CSS & JS.
+Given any webpage URL, parses out its `script`, `link` & `img` tags, which are used for including static resources into HTML i.e. CSS, JS & images.
 If they are delivered from some domain other than this one, extract them out & then resolve those domain names into IPv4/6 addresses, which are to be geolocated using IP2Location DB5 database.
 They are also shown on console map.

 ![sc](sc/sc_5.gif)